RetroGamer74/MediaPlayer_FileManager_Unjail/README.md

 So download the ZIP package.
 And Built it creating a Package.

-If you need help you can use this tutorial I wrote here:
+If you need help you can use this tutorial I wrote here to know how to compile from Unity a PS4 Package: https://github.com/RetroGamer74/HowToBuildWithUnityPS4FakePKG

+Before to go to the browse folder icon in the main screen, press UNJAIL button.
+This is a proof of concept to use the Unjail Plugin Exploit I developed for using with Unity.

+The main goal of this project also with this other one: